DevanTurtle7/full-stack-chat/README.md

 # fullstack-chat
-A fullstack messaging app built with React, SQL, Flask and Python.
+A full stack messaging app built with React, Flask and PostgreSQL